 4. Get social (and emails!)

 In the age of social media, nearly every business has a mailing list, a Facebook page, and a Twitter account.
 Yes, even thrift stores.
-At my favorite thrift store, email notifications are how I find out when they’re featuring a “50% furniture” special sale.
+At my favorite thrift store, email notifications are how I find out when they’re featuring a “50% off at the thrift store” special sale.

 5. Sign up for a “store card.”

-Find out if your local thrift store has a “Value Card.”
-For the longest time I didn’t realize that my thrift store had a “Customer Card.”
+Find out if your local thrift store has a “Value Card” or customer appreciation card.
+For the longest time I didn’t realize that my Unique Thrift and Value Village had customer appreciation cards.
 Usually there are special days where customers with the card save extra.
 I have scored some major stuff for next to nothing because of this deal.
 And don’t forget to see if they’ve got some special stamped cards!
-My thrift store gives them out and for each $5 you spend, you get a stamp.
-Earn enough, and you save 30% on your next trip!
+Unique and Value Village give out punched cards with percentages off based on the number of bags you donate at curbside.
+Each time I make a donation, I walk away with a 30% off coupon punch card!

 6. Throw some elbows.